santoso-wijaya/pensieve/collections/jekyll/_posts/2024-02-06-solarized.md

 tag: color scheme
 ---

-I love the [Solarized](https://ethanschoonover.com/solarized/) color scheme.
+I love [Solarized](https://ethanschoonover.com/solarized/) color scheme.
 I use it everywhere I code.

 Today, I wanted to customize the blog engine powering this Pensieve to also apply a Solarized color scheme when syntax highlighting a code block.